Raialbe/raialbe/README.md

-### Nice to meet you! 👋
+## Nice to meet you!

-Hi, I'm Alberto and I'm a Deep Learning Researcher 🧠.
+Hi 👋, I'm **Alberto** and I'm a **software engineer** specializing in **deep learning** and **machine learning**🧠.

-My interests include NLP, Knowledge representation and Artificial Intelligence.
+I'm currently working in the field of social media analytics.
+I previously worked on **computer vision** and electromagnetic optimization and my main interests include knowledge representation, artificial intelligence, math, and computer science.
+I'm currently living in Milan and working remotely.

-You can contact me on my [website](http://albertoraimondi.com)!
+You can contact me on my [website](raialbe@github.io)!